 Statistical Quality Assurance

-NRS has published a Statistical Quality Assurance Strategy which provides more information on how these data cleansing processes, and others, will be quality assured.
+NRS has published a Statistical Quality Assurance Strategy (PDF 1MB) which provides more information on how these data cleansing processes, and others, will be quality assured.

 NRS aims to harmonise statistical methodologies with other UK census offices as much as possible.
 We share ideas and provide feedback on methodologies through harmonisation working groups with the Office of National Statistics (ONS) and the Northern Ireland Statistics and Research Agency (NISRA).